On Judging, Part 3: Swing Judging Philosophy 101

 [So far in this series, we’ve discussed the Basic Competition Blueprint, as well as some of the tricks for watching a competition.
 Now we’ll start getting into the deeper questions involved with judging.
 Also, please note, Part 2 of this series has been extensively updated since its first publication.]

 Judging an improvised partnership swing dance is not a clear-cut black-and-white task.
 First off, there are two complex factors a judge is being asked to consider: expression and execution.
 Then there is the question of what it means to dance the specific dance form itself.
-If you’re judging a Lindy Hop competition, what MAKES it Lindy Hop, verses something else?
+If you’re judging a Lindy Hop competition, what MAKES it Lindy Hop, versus something else?

 As we will explore in the next few sections of this essay, there are different judging philosophies out there, and the most important thing judges can do is find out what their philosophy is, and why they believe that is the way to do it.
 (For instance, if you judge half a contest under one philosophy, and then change your philosophy for the second half of a contest, then your results won’t be consistent, nor will they have a foundation to stand on.)